dotnet/designs/accepted/2022/enable-512-vectors.md

 }
 ```

-which will handle the necessary reduction per platform.
+which will generate code to handle the necessary reduction per platform.

 ### Vector512<T> Usage

-Exhisting code that utilizes `Vector256<T>` to perform vectorized sum over a span might look something like the following snippet, where `ReduceVector256<T>` is a method that elides the details of a sum reduction of the elements in the vector:
+Exhisting code that utilizes `Vector256<T>` to perform vectorized sum over a span might look something like the following snippet (assuming the addition of a `ReduceAdd` method as described above):

 ```C#
 public int SumVector256(ReadOnlySpan<int> source)